Do I Make You Wanna

 "Do I Make You Wanna" is a song written by Ashley Gorley, Zach Crowell, Matt Jenkins and Jerry Flowers and recorded by American country music artist Billy Currington.
-It was released in November 2016 as the fourth single from Currington's 2015 album Summer Forever.
+It was released in November 2016 as the fourth single from Currington's 2015 album as of 2025 its his final number one single Summer Forever.

 Commercial performance

 "Do I Make You Wanna" reached No. 1 on the Country Airplay chart on August 12, 2017, and stayed at that position for three consecutive weeks.
 As of September 2017, the song has sold 190,000 copies in the US.